MartinK7/isle-portable-stm32f429/README.md

 ### Project Status

 The project is currently buildable and running.
+However, meaningful user input and output are still missing.

+Due to limited free time—and a growing sense of skepticism about the project’s practicality—I’ve been exploring alternative approaches.
+One idea is to run the project locally in QEMU, rather than relying on slow remote debugging on the physical hardware.
+And then port it to the real hardware. :)

 ```sh
 mkdir -p build